lodeguns/Multi-omicSignals/README.md

 The median change point detection algorithm for the estimation of the half periodicity search windows (theta) is calculated as described [here](SupplementaryAlgo1.R).
 See also the table of the [estimated thetas](table_of_thetas) applied for all the organisms and for all the multi-omic combinations.

 #### Step 3 -  Periodicity/Oscillation score and Velocity of propagation (Algorithm 2)
 The scores of periodicity and propagation velocity for multi-omic spatial signal were calculated with the script linked [here](SupplementaryAlgo2.R).
+In order to test the script in this source code we provide two simple toy examples.
-See also the next subsecton for a whole dataset of these estimated values.
+In the next subsecton we link the whole dataset of signals also with the periodicity and propagation velocity scores already computed.

 ![image](figures/plot1_supp.png)